nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/HTTPC_AT_commands.rst

    :local:
    :depth: 2

-The following commands list contains the HTTP client AT commands.
+This page describes the HTTP client AT commands.

 HTTP client connection #XHTTPCCON
 =================================